 where guidance has specified that the team must be consulted.

+Guidance about the process for submitting requests to the VAT Advisory policy team can be found in VPOLADV

-Before submitting a General or Technical Advice Request to the VAT Advisory Team for assistance on burials and cremation, please read this guidance and the “Getting advice” pages of the VAT Directorate intranet site.
+Before submitting a General or Technical Advice Request to the VAT Advisory Team for assistance on burials and cremation, please read this guidance and VPOLADV.

 Next page